 Electricians and pipefitters have a lot of things in common.
 These professions are associated with commercial and residential installation and repair systems.
 Nevertheless, pipefitters deal with the water flow systems and piping in a complex.
 Whereas electricians have to deal with functions that involve wiring and other electrical setups.

-An entry-level education is a must for both these trade programs.
+An entry-level education is a must for both of these trade programs.
 However, an advanced vocational training course can also achieve success in these fields.
 The earning prospect of both these professions is quite similar as well.